 previous page back to table of contents next page

 d

 In addition to the obvious discontinuities (due, for example, to spacecraft safe mode entries) there are broader undulations with periods of roughly six months.
 The bifurcations and relatively spiky peaks coincide with Galactic center crossings.
-The peaks are caused by severe imaging crowding in and around the Galactic center that artificially elevates the noise pixel calculations, while the lower arms of the bifurcations correspond to scans on the opposite side of Earth, in the Galactic anticenter direction.
+The peaks are caused by severe imaging crowding in and around the Galactic center that artificially elevates noisepix values, while the lower arms of the bifurcations correspond to scans on the opposite side of Earth, in the Galactic anticenter direction.
 Superimposed on these spikes and bifurcations are broader undulations that appear to correlate with telescope temperature.

-Figure 2 - Median W1 noise pixels per scan vs telescope flange temperature, for frames taken during part of the third and all of the fourth through tenth years of the NEOWISE survey, as explained in the text.
+Figure 2 - Median W1 number of noise pixels (noisepix) per scan (Table 2, .tbl, 4.4 MB) vs telescope flange temperature (Table 3, .tbl, 4.3 MB), for frames taken during part of the third and all of the fourth through eleventh years of the NEOWISE survey, as explained in the text.
 Click to enlarge.
-Figure 3- Median W1 rbovera per scan vs. flange telescope temperature, for frames taken during part of the third and all of the fourth through tenth years of the NEOWISE survey, as explained in the text.
+Figure 3- Median W1 axial ratio (rbovera) per scan (Table 2, .tbl, 4.4 MB) vs. telescope flange temperature (Table 3, .tbl, 4.3 MB), for frames taken during part of the third and all of the fourth through eleventh years of the NEOWISE survey, as explained in the text.
 Click to enlarge.

-The percentage of framesets per day with excessive noise pixels or abnormal rbovera that are assigned failing scores by the QA system, is shown in Figure 4.
+The percentage of framesets per day with excessive values of noisepix or abnormal rbovera that are assigned failing scores by the QA system, is shown in Figure 4.
 This failure rate was between 4 and 8% early in the NEOWISE mission, but was reduced to about 2% after an onboard adjustment to one of the star tracker temperature set points.
-Owing to the general increase in noise pixel values with time (Figure 1), more framesets are exceeding the failure thresholds.
+Owing to the general increase in noisepix values with time (Figure 1), more framesets are exceeding the failure thresholds.
 This is most likely due to the long-term increase in the telescope temperature.

-Figure 4- Percentage of framesets per day failing image quality metrics vs. time.
+Figure 4- Percentage of framesets per day failing image quality metrics vs. time (Table 4, .tbl, 66 KB).
 Click to enlarge.

 The percentage of framesets per day failing image quality metrics (Figure 4) shows a precipitous, month-long drop in January or February of each year.
 This drop (Figures 4 and 5) corresponds to an annual peak in the average number of guide stars used per frameset in star tracker-1 ("ST1"), as the offset, annular fields of view of the star trackers sweep around the sky.
 This average number of guide stars used per frameset is overplotted as a blue line in Figure 5.
 A correspondence between dips in the number of guide stars and peaks in the percentage of framesets per day failing image quality is also evident.
 Similar correspondences exist for star tracker-2 ("ST2") but are much less pronounced and are not shown here for brevity.
 Figure 6 shows the percentage of framesets per day failing image quality metrics as a function of the daily average number of guide stars used per exposure in ST1.
 As we would expect from Figure 5, a strong anti-correlation is apparent.

-Figure 5 - Percentage of framesets per day failing image quality metrics vs. time, similar to Figure 4.
-The blue line is the daily average number of guide stars per frameset used in star tracker-1 ("ST1"; right-hand side y-axis) vs. time.
+Figure 5 - Percentage of framesets per day failing image quality metrics vs. time, similar to Figure 4 (Table 4, .tbl, 66 KB).
+The blue line is the daily average number of guide stars per frameset used in star tracker-1 ("ST1"; right-hand side y-axis) vs. time (Table 5, .tbl, 89 KB).
 Click to enlarge.
-Figure 6- Percentage of framesets per day failing image quality metrics vs. daily average number of guide stars per frameset used in star tracker-1 ("ST1").
+Figure 6- Percentage of framesets per day failing image quality metrics (Table 4, .tbl, 66 KB) vs. daily average number of guide stars per frameset used in star tracker-1 ("ST1") (Table 5, .tbl, 89 MB).
 Click to enlarge.

+previous page back to table of contents next page